 Get Started with TMJ Treatment in Washington, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
-Our individualized, patient-centered TMJ treatment in Washington, MO provides effective relief, improves jaw movement, and enhances overall quality of life.
-Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.
+If you’re struggling with jaw pain or suspect you may have Temporomandibular Joint Dysfunction (TMD), the team at Axes Physical Therapy is here to help with a free injury screening.
+Our personalized, patient-centered approach to TMJ treatment in Washington, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
+We offer Temporomandibular Joint Dysfunction therapy at our Ballwin location.